Where Is The Gracious Mistress Of The Parsonage?

 Looking around, I noticed a note on the refrigerator, “My great-granddaughter needed me this morning, so I dropped everything to go and help her.
 Make your own breakfast.”

 I started to worry about the welfare of that tiny infant.
-Why would The Gracious Mistress of the Parsonage be so preoccupied with her if nothing were wrong?
+Why would The Gracious Mistress of the Parsonage be so preoccupied with her if nothing was wrong with her?

-When lunchtime arrived, I made my lunch.
-There’s nothing better than a peanut butter and jelly sandwich for lunch and a hot cup of coffee.
-So I returned to my desk after lunch to pick up on my work.

-I paused and listened for a while after lunch, but there was only silence.
-I was starting to worry a little bit.
-Was the great-granddaughter ill, or did the great-grandmother get into some accident returning home?

 Where is The Gracious Mistress of the Parsonage?

-Then I heard her drive into the driveway, exit the car, and enter the house.
+Then I heard her drive in the driveway, exit the car, and enter the house.
 Then, I asked, “Is the great-granddaughter having any problems?”

 “Oh, the great-granddaughter is doing great,” she said, beaming one of those smiles in my direction.
 “I spent the entire day with her and had a great time.”